Main Content

 Here are the four major evaluation criteria:

-• actively participated in the discussion (e.g., frequently posted and commented ideas, kept close contact with group members);
+• the level to which you actively participated in the discussion (e.g., frequently posted and commented, kept close contact with group members)

-• exhibited a positive attitude through the process (e.g., provided constructive feedback, helped keep the group focused on the task);
+• the level to which you exhibited a positive attitude throughout the process (e.g., provided constructive feedback, helped keep the group focused on the task)

-• was willing to be a real team player (e.g., was willing to take responsibilities, respected group members' opinions, helped make decisions); and
+• the level to which you were willing to be a team player (e.g., were willing to take responsibilities, respected group members' opinions, helped make decisions)

-• contributed to developing the group presentation (e.g., initiated and shared ideas/resources).
+• the level to which you contributed to developing the group presentation (e.g., initiated and shared ideas/resources)

-Weekly Group Discussions (10 @ 1 point starting from Lesson 3) 10
+Weekly Group Discussions (10 @ 1 point starting in Lesson 3) 10

 Total 100

-The grade given is based on the evaluation criteria established for each category of the graded activities described above as well as the scholarly performance and attainment of the student.
-Based on the points earned on each of the graded activities, your course grade will be determined by the scales presented in the table below:
+Your final grade will be based on the evaluation criteria established for each graded activity described in the Graded Activities table above, as well as on your scholarly performance and attainment.
+Based on the points you've earned for each of the graded activities, your course grade will be determined by the scales presented in the table below.

-Performance is evaluated on the basis of your course work on the assignments listed in the syllabus.
-Your course grade depends on the points accumulated during the semester.
+Your performance is evaluated based on your work on the assignments listed in this syllabus, and your course grade is based on the points you accumulate during the semester.
 Use the table above to keep a record of your progress.

-Note: Your grade on assignments will be reduced by 5% for each day of tardiness in receipt of work by the instructor.
-Submit your work on time as scheduled.
-If there are extenuating circumstances please let the instructor know in a timely fashion to avoid penalty.
+Note: Your assignment grades will be reduced by 5% for each day they are late.
+Submit your work on time, as laid out in the Course Schedule.
+If there are extenuating circumstances, please let the instructor know in a timely fashion to avoid penalty.

 Please refer to the University Grading Policy for Graduate Courses for additional information about University grading policies.